grant350/cover_letter_generator/README.md

 }

 ```
-## you can also assign varibles inside of each string in json like this
+## you can also assign variables inside of each string in json like this
 ```json
 {"sentence":"this is my sentence {somevariable}."}
 ```